Songs of the season: Dogface Soldiers Perform at Krakow Christmas Market

-Staff Sgt.
-John Skillman, a bass guitarist with the U.S. Army’s 3rd Infantry Division Band, performs seasonal music at the Christmas Market in Krakow, Poland, Dec.
+Spc.
+Jillian Bojoh, a singer in the U.S. Army’s 3rd Infantry Division Band, performs seasonal music at the Christmas Market in Krakow, Poland, Dec.
 7, 2023.
 The 3rd Infantry Division’s mission in Europe is to engage in multinational training and exercises across the continent, working alongside NATO Allies and regional security partners to provide combat-credible forces to V Corps, America’s forward deployed corps in Europe.
 (U.S. Army photo by Maj.
 Joe Trovato)

 |Date Taken: